Turnout will be enormous in the election. And that creates lots of unpredictability.

 The good news for Republicans indicating that they have a shot at retaining control of Congress: President Donald Trump’s 47 percent approval rating is at his all-time high among registered voters (it’s 45 percent among likely voters); they lead Democrats on the economy by a record amount; and GOP enthusiasm continues to grow.

-And the signs pointing to a jump ball: In the most competitive House battlegrounds — many of which take place on Republican turf — congressional preference is essentially tied.
+And the signs point to a jump ball: In the most competitive House battlegrounds — many of which take place on Republican turf — congressional preference is essentially tied.

 But there is one unmistakable finding in our poll: Turnout is going to be sky-high this midterm season, surpassing vote totals from previous midterm cycles.
 And that record turnout means that the eventual outcome in November is likely to be unpredictable.